December Holidays Lessons & Resources, Grades K-5

-Natural Resources and Your Christmas Tree ( PDF, 2 pages, 132 KB)
+Natural Resources and Your Christmas Tree ( PDF, 132 KB, 2 pgs.)

 Students research and list raw materials used to make some items associated with Christmas trees.

-Two can play an online version of the dreidel game.
-The game requires Java.
+Play an online version of the Dreidel game.
+The game requires Flash.

 Celebrate Winter Holidays: Activities and Resources for Teachers